jmannall/RoomAcoustiCpp/docs/rac/diffraction.md

 # Diffraction Modelling

 In geometric acoustics, diffraction can be modelled using diffraction paths that travel from the source to the receiver via edges of the room geometry.
+Based on the geometry of the edge and relative position of the source and receiver, the frequency response can be calculated.
+When the source is in the shadow zone, as shown in Figure 1, diffraction exhibits a low-pass filter response with a roughly 3db/octave roll-off.

 <div align="center">
   <img src="../images/DiffractionZones.png" alt="Zones around a diffracting edge" width="600"/>